department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

     <li>
       <button class="usa-button-unstyled usa-accordion-button" aria-controls="champva">A CHAMPVA beneficiary who’s 65 years old or older—or who qualifies for Medicare at any age</button>
       <div id="champva" class="usa-accordion-content">
         <p>CHAMPVA is always the second payer to Medicare.
-Here are some requirements you need to know:
+Here are some requirements you need to know:</p>
-          - **If you’re under age 65**, you’re eligible for CHAMPVA **if you**:
+          **If you’re under age 65, you’re eligible for CHAMPVA if you:**
-            - Have both Medicare Parts A and B, **AND**
+            - Have both Medicare Parts A and B, **and**
             - Are otherwise eligible for CHAMPVA
-          - **If you’re age 65 or over**, you’re eligible for CHAMPVA if you’re eligible for Medicare.
-If you turned 65 before June 5, 2001, and you’re entitled to either Medicare Part A or B, you’ll also need to enroll in Medicare Part B to be eligible for CHAMPVA.
+          **If you’re age 65 or over, you’re eligible for CHAMPVA if you’re eligible for Medicare.
+If you turned 65 before June 5, 2001, and you’re entitled to either Medicare Part A or B, you’ll also need to enroll in Medicare Part B to be eligible for CHAMPVA.**
 <br>
           [Download a fact sheet on Medicare and CHAMPVA](https://www.va.gov/COMMUNITYCARE/docs/pubfiles/factsheets/FactSheet_01-12.pdf)       </div>
     </li>